|

 The sandy bar of Deeban Spit

-2. Karloo Pools
+2. Karloo Rock Pools

 The wild swims and stunning scenery at Karloo Pools in the Royal National Park make this area a highlight for locals and tourists alike.
 Visitors enjoy wild swimming in its crystal clear, natural waters on hot days while they soak up the lush bushland surroundings.